jgoguen/ansible_playbooks/README.md

 - `install`: A list of packages which will be installed.
 If packages are already present, they will not be upgraded to the latest version.
 - `remove`: A list of packages which will be removed.
-- `aur`: A list of packages to install from the Arch User Repository.
 - `snap` A list of hashes defining a Snap name, the channel to install from, and whether to allow classic confinement.
   - Example: `[{"name": "1password", "channel": "beta", "classic": false}, {"name": "wesnoth", "channel": "stable", "classic": true}]`
 - `flatpak`: A list of Flatpak package identifiers to install.
 Packages are assumed to be available on Flathub.
+- `pip`: A list of packages to install from PyPI.
+- `npm`: A list of NPM packages to install.

 ### `coprs`